 It’s important to realize that some will pick up dancing more easily than others.
 It’s the same with any activity, isn’t it?
 If you naturally have a feel for it, it’s going to go easier for you.

-…without working with you personally, it’s impossible to tell how long it will take for you to become a confident dancer.
-I believe that’s a question best answered by your dance instructor.
+…without working with you personally, it’s impossible to tell how long it will take you to become a confident dancer.
+That’s a question best answered by your dance instructor.
 Happy dancing!